Hijri-Gregorian Converter 2026: Get Today’s Islamic Date Instantly

 A Glimpse into Its Historical Roots

-The calendar of Hijri is very important historically for Muslims.
+The calendar of Hijri calendar is very important historically for Muslims.
 The Hijra (622 CE) migration marked a fresh start for the Muslim community, and adopting a calendar starting from this event made it more significant spiritually.
-Historically, the Islamic calendar has been utilized to count religious seasons such as Ramadan, regulate farming activities, and set social and commercial dealings in Muslim societies.
+Historically, the Islamic calendar has been utilised to count religious seasons such as Ramadan, regulate farming activities, and set social and commercial dealings in Muslim societies.

 How Does the Hijri Calendar Work?

-Month | Significance |
+| Month | Significance |

-Muharram | The first month, considered sacred. |
+| Muharram | The first month, considered sacred. |

-Safar | Known for historical travel and trade. |
+| Safar | Known for historical travel and trade. |

-Rabi al-Thani | A continuation of Rabi al-Awwal. |
+| Rabi al-Thani | A continuation of Rabi al-Awwal. |

-Jumada al-Thani | The second dry month. |
+| Jumada al-Thani | The second dry month. |

-Rajab | A holy month associated with peace and reflection. |
+| Rajab | A holy month associated with peace and reflection. |

-Sha’ban | Known for preparation for Ramadan. |
+| Sha’ban | Known for preparation for Ramadan. |

-Ramadan | The holy month of fasting and Quran revelation. |
+| Ramadan | The holy month of fasting and Quran revelation. |

-Shawwal | The month of Eid ul-Fitr. |
+| Shawwal | The month of Eid ul-Fitr. |

-Dhul-Qi’dah | A sacred month dedicated to rest. |
+| Dhul-Qi’dah | A sacred month dedicated to rest. |

-Dhul-Hijjah | The month of pilgrimage (Hajj) and Eid ul-Adha. |
+| Dhul-Hijjah | The month of pilgrimage (Hajj) and Eid ul-Adha. |

 Dates in the Hijri Calendar are dependent on the sighting of the crescent moon, which may differ slightly between countries due to geographic variations between them.

-Why Is the Hijri Calendar (Islamic date calendar) Significant for Muslims?
+Why is the Hijri Calendar (Islamic date calendar) Significant for Muslims?

 Religious Observances

-Ramadan: this is a month of fasting that begins with the sighting of the crescent moon of Ramadan.
+Ramadan: This is a month of fasting that begins with the sighting of the crescent moon of Ramadan.

 - Eid ul-Fitr and Eid ul-Adha: Both significant Islamic celebrations follow Hijri dates.